-Here, we round up our favorite haircuts for men over 40.
+Below, our full roundup of the best haircuts for men over 40.

-Literally no one can go wrong with the classic leading man side part.
+No one can go wrong with the classic-leading man look, which involves either a side part or a bit of tousled texture up top to make it more versatile.
 “Ultimately, a lot of the styles older guys want are more classic,” says Cutler.

 The secret to fuller hair isn’t always how much you have, but how much texture your cut gives it.
 Asking your barber to texturize your hair helps it stand up easier with less product.
-A cut like this “is not even a style, but it just looks pushed back and natural,” says Barrett
+A cut like this “is not even a style, but it just looks pushed back and natural,” says John Barrett, a stylist with more than two decades' worth of experience and the founder of the eponymous salon, located in New York City.

 Losing your hair is a reality for plenty of guys, and the bad news is it’s impossible to regrow hair you’ve already lost.
 Some guys choose to cut their losses and shave it completely.
 It can mean less maintenance, less stress, and a great look.